-The total pension liabilities for financial reporting purposes were determined by actuarial valuations as of July 1, 2014 and 2013 and rolled forward to June 30, 2015 and 2014, respectively.
+The total pension liabilities for financial reporting purposes were determined by actuarial valuations as of July 1, 2015 and 2014 and rolled forward to June 30, 2016 and 2015, respectively.
 The following actuarial assumptions were used and applied to all periods included in the measurement:

-- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair (market) value. - Amortization method and period: Level dollar, fixed period over 40 years, from July 1, 1994 through fiscal year 2034. - Investment rate of return of 7.50%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 3.75-5.25% and non-teachers 3.40-6.50%, based on age. - Inflation rate of 1.9%.

-- Discount rate of 7.5%. - Mortality rates based on RP-2000 Mortality Tables. - Withdrawal rates: Teachers 1.2-30% and non-teachers 1.4-22.5%. - Disability rates: 0-0.88%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 15-100%. - Ad hoc cost-of-living increases in pensions are periodically granted by the Legislature.
+- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair (market) value. - Amortization method and period: Level dollar, fixed period over 40 years, from July 1, 1994 through fiscal year 2034. - Investment rate of return of 7.50%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 3.00-6.00% and non-teachers 3.00-6.50%, based on age. - Inflation rate of 3.0%. - Discount rate of 7.5%. - Mortality rates based on RP-2000 Mortality Tables. - Withdrawal rates: Teachers 1.2-35% and non-teachers 1.4-24.75%. - Disability rates: 0-0.704%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 0-100%. - Ad hoc cost-of-living increases in pensions are periodically granted by the Legislature.
 However, the retirement system makes no automatic provision for such increases.

 Experience studies are performed at least once in every five-year period.
-The most recent experience study covered the period from July 1, 2005 to June 30, 2010.
+The most recent experience study covered the period from July 1, 2010 to June 30, 2015.
 These assumptions will remain in effect for valuation purposes until such time as the CPRB adopts revised assumptions.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the long-term arithmetic real rates of return for each major asset class included in STRS' target asset allocation as of June 30, 2015, are summarized below.
+Best estimates of the long-term arithmetic real rates of return for each major asset class included in STRS' target asset allocation as of June 30, 2016, are summarized below.

 Asset Class Long-term Expected Real Rate of Return Target Allocation

 Domestic equity 7.0% 27.5%

 International equity 7.7% 27.5%

 Core fixed income 2.7% 7.5%

 High-yield fixed income 5.5% 7.5%

-Real estate 5.6% 10.0%
+Real estate 7.0% 10.0%

 Private equity 9.4% 10.0%

 Hedge funds 4.7% 10.0%

 Discount rate.
 The discount rate used to measure the total STRS pension liability was 7.50%.
 The projection of cash flows used to determine the discount rate assumed that State contributions will continue to follow the current funding policy.
 Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on STRS' investments was applied to all periods of projected benefit payments to determine the total pension liability.
-In the event of benefit payments that are not covered by the pension plan's fiduciary net position, a municipal bond rate of 3.66% is to be used to discount the benefit payments not covered by the plan's fiduciary net position.
-The rate equals the S&P Municipal Bond 20-Year High Grade Rate Index at June 30, 2015.

 Sensitivity of the net pension liability to changes in the discount rate.
-The following presents the College's proportionate share of the STRS net pension liability as of June 30, 2016 calculated using the discount rate of 7.50%, as well as what the College's STRS net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50%) or one percentage point higher (8.50%) than the current rate.
+The following presents the College's proportionate share of the STRS net pension liability as of June 30, 2017 calculated using the discount rate of 7.50%, as well as what the College's STRS net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50%) or one percentage point higher (8.50%) than the current rate.

-1% Decrease (6.50%) Current Discount Rate (7.50%) 1% Increase (8.50%) Net pension liability \$ 388,998 \$ 302,537 \$ 223,686
+1% Decrease (6.50%) Current Discount Rate (7.50%) 1% Increase (8.50%) Net pension liability \$ 496,896 \$ 392,776 \$ 303,780